 For example, the video walkthrough shown above covers how to create a test that saves a file to the desktop from one location, and then uploads the file to Google Drive.

-This feature helps test how your app interacts with desktop apps, how it interacts with browsers with ad-blockers, and other complex functions.
+While Rainforest is optimized to be an automated testing tool for web applications, this feature helps test how your app interacts with desktop apps, how it interacts with browsers with ad-blockers, and other complex functions.

 Rainforest records a video of every test (whether the test passes or fails) to make it easier to debug issues.
 Test results also include HTTP logs and JSON browser logs to help with debugging.